onevcat/UniWebView-Docs/docs/guide/faq.md

 Usually, the performance of the web view component shipped on the system is also improving with the new system version.
 For example, we can observe about 50% boost from a web view on Android 9.0, compared to Android 5.0.
 Changing the deploy target of your app is also an important way to improve the performance.

+## Does UniWebView collect any privacy data?
+How to fill out the Apple Privacy Declaration?

+UniWebView does not collect any user privacy information, nor does it use any of the privacy-related APIs listed in the Apple Privacy Manifest document.
+Therefore, you can completely ignore the UniWebView part when filling out Apple's privacy declaration.

 ## Does this package support Unity Personal or does it only work in Unity Professional?

 UniWebView can work well on all supported platforms with both Unity Personal and Profession.